-Scholarships are available for students who enroll in continuing education programs.
-The amount of funds available varies each semester.
-While some scholarships are available for any programs, others are restricted to students registering for a specific course.
+Scholarships are available for students who enroll in continuing education programs .
+The amount of funds available varies each semester .
+While some scholarships are available for any programs, others are restricted to students registering for a specific course .

-Students interested in applying for Continuing Education Scholarships should go to the Continuing Education page on the college's website: www .frederick.edu/ce.
+Students interested in applying for Continuing Education Scholarships should go to the Continuing Education page on the college's website: www.frederick.edu/ce.
 Applications must be submitted using the online form.

-Questions about Continuing Education scholarships should be directed to the Financial Aid office at 301 .846 .2480 established by Robert Young
+Questions about Continuing Education scholarships should be directed to the Financial Aid Office at 301.846.2480.